Contents of Report

 The Neptunus 650 Express is a family cruising boat that is robustly built to handle rough conditions – after all, she’s CE certified to Category A – Ocean, according to the builder.
 She has a spacious layout, good headroom on the lower deck, including in the engine room, which translates to a yacht that will be comfortable to live on, and run, for extended periods.
 While rated for offshore cruising, her range would suggest that this yacht is a cruiser built for longer coastal excursions.

 She is intended for an owner/operator.

-As we prepared to get underway, we put the thrusters into “hold” mode, with just a press of a button on the yacht controller panel, to add a bit of pressure to keep us at the dock.
+As we prepared to get underway, we put the thrusters into “hold” mode, to add a bit of pressure to keep us at the dock.
 In that way, a single-handed operator can leave the helm to handle the lines and cast off.
 Once the lines were clear, we stopped the thrusters from holding the boat against the dock, and used them to push us away from it.

 The Neptunus 650 Express has a LOA of 66’4” (20.22 m), a beam of 16’7” (5.05 m), and a draft of 4’8” (1.42 m).
 With an empty weight of 77,000 lbs.
 (34,927 kg), 54% fuel, 30% water, and two people onboard, we had an estimated test weight of 81,740 lbs.
 (37,077 kg).

 WOT Speed.
 With the twin 1,136-hp Caterpillar C18s turning 31 x 41 Veem propellers through a 1.97:1 reduction, we reached our top speed of 33.5 knots at 2330 rpm.
 Cruise performance is fairly linear, meaning the slower the boat goes, the farther she can go.